Each year the Scottish Government asks us to host an annual review so that we can account for our performance.

 It is an opportunity for us to publicly review our achievements and challenges over the year and outline our future plans, in line with the previous year’s Ministerial letter.

-We are currently in a transition period and our Board will cease to exist from the end of November 2019.
+We are currently in a transition period and our Board will cease to exist from April 2020.

 As part of public health reform, the health inequalities agenda will become part of Public Health Scotland, when it is created next year.